-"USER Any person who journeys into the property (and its boundaries), whether it be an employee, customer or visitor, to access services or an amenity within the property: or, someone simply walking through the property.
+"USER" Any person who journeys into the property (and its boundaries), whether it be an employee, customer or visitor, to access services or an amenity within the property; or, someone simply walking through the property.

 tive re-use of older structures built over a century ago for light-industrial purposes.

 Our goal at the time was not to minimize our impact on the environment.
-Rather, it

-Allied's Board and Management are committed to was to meet what we rightly perceived to making our inherent approach to ESG more manifest, be a growing need on the part of users of deliberate and measurable.
-We have always believed workspace for environments that would that submitting to informed scrutiny will make us a assist them in attracting, motivating and retaining better business, and formally submitting to ESG scrutiny is no exception in this regard.
-We look forward knowledge workers.
-Nevertheless, by re-cycling buildings rather than re-building them, we minimized our to your feedback. impact on the environment.
-This evolved into greater
+Rather, it was to meet what we rightly perceived to be a growing need on the part of users of workspace for environments that would assist them in attracting, motivating and retaining knowledge workers.
+Nevertheless, by re-cycling buildings rather than re-building them, we minimized our impact on the environment.
+This evolved into greater sensitivity on our part as to the environmental impact of our activity.